Lydia Valentín: Olympics

-In 2008, Valentín competed at the 2008 Summer Olympics in the 75 kg category finishing in fifth place at the time of competition with a 250 kg total.
+In the 75 kg category at the 2008 Summer Olympics, Valentín finished in fifth place with a 250 kg total.
 In 2016, retests of samples from the 75 kg category at the 2008 Olympics returned positive results for the original gold medalist Cao Lei and bronze medalist Nadezhda Evstyukhina.
 Both were disqualified, and Valentín was awarded the silver medal.

 In 2012, Valentín competed at the 2012 Summer Olympics in the 75 kg category, and finished in fourth place with a 265 kg total, behind the eight new Olympic Records set by Svetlana Podobedova and Natalia Zabolotnaya.
 In 2016, during retests, all three original medalists returned positive results, thus disqualifying them.
 Valentín was declared the Olympic Champion, and in March 2019, she was awarded her gold medal.

 In 2016, while waiting for confirmation of these medals, Valentín had competed in the 2016 Olympics, where she lifted a total of 257 kg and won the bronze medal.
 It was, at the time, Spain's first medal ever in weightlifting (retrospectively third).

 In 2021, she competed in the women's 87 kg event at the 2020 Summer Olympics in Tokyo, Japan.